-While Venice is one of jewels of Italy, it does seem to have a reputation for child pickpockets.
-Many first time tourists to Italy pick Venice as one of their destinations to visit.
+While Venice is one of the jewels of Italy, it also has a reputation for child pickpockets.
+Most first time tourists to Italy pick Venice as one of their destinations to visit.
 First-time tourists and even repeat visitors should be aware that while they are enjoying the charms of the city they are targets for pickpockets including child pickpockets.

 CHILDREN AS THIEVES – CHILD PICKPOCKETS:

 Schooling for thieves starts very early.
 A traveler was seated on a crowded bus in Rome on her way to the Vatican.
 She glanced down at her lap to find a tiny little hand reaching into her now unzipped fanny pack.
 The child could not have been more than 6 years old.
 Groups of children have been known to gang up on unsuspecting travelers as well.
 One common scenario is the newspaper trick.
 A group of children approach the unsuspecting tourist and ask for money or try to sell you knick knacks as they jab at you with newspapers or cardboard.
 The papers effectively block your view of little hands fast at work, opening pockets, slashing belts, and cleaning out your travel funds.
 If you do catch on, usually the shock of being robbed by children delays your reaction a moment more, making for a successful robbery.